uzbl/uzbl/README.md

 An EM is a privileged communicator with `uzbl`.
 EM sockets are given on the command line via the `--connect-socket` argument.
 EM sockets receive requests in addition to events.
 All sockets receive event output.
+Please be aware that events contain sensitive information such as cookie data and keystrokes (e.g., passwords).

 An example EM is shipped with `uzbl` called `uzbl-event-manager`.
 See [its documentation](README.event-manager.md) for more.